 In Loch Primary School we promote an ethos of inclusion where effective partnership working ensures the individual needs of our pupils are met.
-Parents/carers, pupils, staff and additional agencies are involved in this process to ensure appropriate support is provided to enable the pupils to fulfil their potential.
+Parents/carers, pupils, staff and additional agencies are involved in this process to ensure appropriate support is provided to enable our pupils to fulfil their potential.

-Any pupil with Additional Support Needs will be supported by the Class Teacher/Early Years Worker through Staged Intervention to identify their strengths and next steps to help them achieve their full potential.
-Where appropriate, an Additional Support Plan/Co-ordinated Support Plan will be formed detailing all relevant information, and this will be reviewed through consultation with pupils, parents/carers, staff and appropriate agencies.
-Additional support is also planned and provided for our Primary 1-7 pupils by the Specialist Support Teacher, Mrs Julie Colvin, who works in our school one day every two weeks, and by Mrs Natasha Wood, Early Years Specialist Support Teacher, for our Nursery Class.
+Any child with Additional Support Needs will be supported by the Class Teacher through Staged Intervention to identify their strengths and next steps to help them achieve their full potential.
+Where appropriate, an Additional Support Plan/Co-ordinated Support Plan/Behaviour Additional Support Plan will be formed detailing all relevant information, and this will be reviewed through consultation with pupils, parents/carers, staff and appropriate agencies.
+Additional support is also planned and provided for our Primary 1-7 pupils by the Specialist Support Teacher, Mrs Nicola Davenport, who works in our school one day every week.

 The Educational Psychologist, Miss Jenny Thorne, works with pupils, parents/carers and staff in a variety of ways should this be necessary to support pupils who may be experiencing particular educational needs.
-Support, guidance and advice from other external agencies e.g. Speech and Language Therapist, Occupational Therapist, Behaviour Support Teacher, is sought and acted upon as appropriate.
+Support, guidance and advice from other external agencies e.g. Speech and Language Therapist, Occupational Therapist, Outreach Teacher, is sought and acted upon as appropriate.
 Within the school we have an allocated Barnardo's Family Support Worker who offers direct support to identified children and families.

-Enquire is funded by the Scottish Government to provide information on the framework for supporting children who require additional support for learning and to encourage positive partnerships between families, schools and local authorities to ensure children get the right support.
+Enquire is funded by the Scottish Government to provide information on the framework for supporting children who require additional support for learning and to encourage positive partnerships between families, schools, and local authorities to ensure children get the right support.

-Enquire - the Scottish advice service for additional support for learning
+Enquire - the Scottish advice service for additional support for learning.